void-b583x2-NULL/Qt-pymahjong/README.md

 ### Get checkpoints

-From the official release https://github.com/Agony5757/mahjong/releases/v1.0.2 to get the `*.pth` official checkpoints.
+From the official release https://github.com/Agony5757/mahjong/releases/v1.0.2 to get the `*.pth` official checkpoints and put them under `chkpt/`.

 ### Run